rahulShahCode/FantasyTransactions/README.md

 Requests are handled through Yahoo's API for Fantasy Football, using OAuth for authentication to make the requests.

-The next goal is to write clean output to a excel sheet
+Extracted data is displayed using a Pandas DataFrame.